mautic/mautic-community-handbook/pages/02.about/04.how-can-i-contribute/docs.md

 ---
 title: 'How can I contribute?'
+twitterenable: true
+twittercardoptions: summary
+articleenabled: false
+orgaenabled: false
+orga:
+    ratingValue: 2.5
+orgaratingenabled: false
+personenabled: false
+facebookenable: true
 ---

 ---
 So you want to contribute to Mautic?
 Great!
 We are so happy to welcome you to our Community!

 ## Code of Conduct
-Everybody in the Mautic Community needs to read, and agree to abide by, our [Code of Conduct](http://new.communityhandbook/community-wide-resources/code-of-conduct).
+Everybody in the Mautic Community needs to read, and agree to abide by, our [Code of Conduct][code-of-conduct].
 Please make sure you take a look before going any further!

 ## Contributor roles